BenjaminHinchliff/webgl-mandelbrot/README.md

 ![](1280x640-webgl-mandelbrot.jpeg)

 This one has been a bit of a headache to make.
 Not the actual rendering of the set, but making it so you can drag and zoom was a bit trickly.
-Oh and sorry mobile users, because you can't zoom in (yet).
-I'll get onto that once I figure out an intuitive, cross-platform way to do it.
-Maybe hammer.js.

 Anyway, it's a renderer that lets you explore the mandelbrot set with your GPU by dragging around and scrolling, accelerated by WebGL, meaning so long as you have semi-decent GPU hardware, you can get a very smooth experience.
 Oh also I wrote the core of the code in Rust.
-Slight disclaimer though: you can't zoom in that far because floating point precision starts to have some issues and turn the visualization into a block mess.
-Sorry, but there's not much I can do about that.
+Slight disclaimer though: **you can't zoom in that far because floating point precision starts to have some issues and turn the visualization into a block mess.
+Sorry, but there's not much I can do about that.**

 ## Usage
 https://benjaminhinchliff.github.io/webgl-mandelbrot/